fccn/openedx-corporate/README.rst

-corporate-partner-access
+partner-catalog
 ############################

 A unified LMS plugin for Open edX that consolidates corporate partner needs into a scalable, maintainable solution.

-The **corporate-partner-access** plugin addresses the specific requirements of corporate partners by providing a comprehensive system for managing corporate access, user management, and partner-specific features within the Open edX platform.
+The **partner-catalog** plugin addresses the specific requirements of corporate partners by providing a comprehensive system for managing corporate access, user management, and partner-specific features within the Open edX platform.
 This plugin leverages Open edX's plugin architecture to introduce new data models, APIs, and UI components tailored to corporate use cases.

 **Key Features:**